kirbaintkirb/worldbuilding-obsidian/src/GEOGRAPHY/Chroma.md

 *A long long time ago, we did something very wrong, and we haven't recovered since, and we won't recover.*

-The World, Chroma, Yard, Aeden,  or Varna is a  dubiously planetary collection of masses called [[Plates]], separated by [[Pan-Catastrophe Zones|vacuum]].
+The World, Chroma, Yard, Aeden,  or Varna is a  dubiously planetary collection of masses called [[Plates]], separated by [[Catastrophe Zones|vacuum]].
 It is the place where all of life presumably exists and acts.

 The World has about 5 macro Plates: [[Ametrie]], [[Apetra]], [[Rosalia]], [[Fortuna]] and [[Makro]].
 And the three smaller: [[Kasha]], [[Icro]] and [[Poles]]